renpy/renpy/sphinx/source/build.rst

 but the all file list, however.)
 To use an archive, classify files into a list with its name.

-For example, the following code will archive images in images.rpa, and game scripts into scripts.rpa::
+For example, the following will archive images in images.rpa, and game scripts into scripts.rpa::

     # Declare two archives.